 So dig out some old clothes (for they will get irreversibly coloured) and your most adventurous side, and celebrate Holi like the locals do with these five insider tips:

 1. Marvel at an awe-inspiring display of ancient martial arts

 A rare glimpse of the Sikh warrior heritage marks the annual carnival of Hola Mohalla in Punjab, four hours from the home of the golden temple.
 Men and boys in colorful turbans and traditional costumes put on a fascinating display of sword fights, mock battles, military antics and acrobatics.

 Dating back over three centuries, this visual feast encapsulates the infallible spirit of Punjab, and is supplemented by the warm hospitality of its people.
-Expect delicious and elaborate meals in a communal langar, and poetry that will transport you to the days of yore.
+Expect delicious and elaborate meals in a communal langar and poetry that will transport you.

 Where?
 Anandpur Sahib, Punjab

 2. Throw sweets and beat men with sticks

 Celebrations during the birth state of Lord Krishna start up to ten days before the countrywide festivities – with a whimsical shower of homemade sweets A.K.A Laddoo Holi!
 Women gather in traditional colourful saris and throw sweets while singing folk tunes about Hindu mythology.